thewildofficial/My-Website/content/portfolio.md

 </div>

 <div class="project-card animate-fade-in delay-400">
-  <h3>🚀 Scalar School of Technology</h3>
+  <h3>🚀 Scaler School of Technology</h3>
-  <p>Currently attending Scalar School of Technology in Bangalore 🇮🇳 — one of India's most selective tech programs with an acceptance rate of around 3%.
+  <p>Currently attending Scaler School of Technology in Bangalore 🇮🇳 — one of India's most selective tech programs with an acceptance rate of around 3%.
 The curriculum focuses on building rock-solid fundamentals in computer science, algorithms, and system design, learning alongside some of the brightest minds in tech.</p>
   <div class="tech-tags">
     <span class="tech-tag">Advanced Algorithms</span>
     <span class="tech-tag">System Design</span>